Climate of the Arctic: Satellite era

 The end of the Soviet Union in 1991 led to a dramatic decrease in regular observations from the Arctic.
 The Russian government ended the system of drifting North Pole stations, and closed many of the surface stations in the Russian Arctic.
 Likewise the United States and Canadian governments cut back on spending for Arctic observing as the perceived need for the DEWLINE declined.
 As a result, the most complete collection of surface observations from the Arctic is for the period 1960 to 1990.

-The extensive array of satellite-based remote-sensing instruments now in orbit has helped to replace some of the observations that were lost after the Cold War, and has provided coverage that was impossible without them.
+The extensive array of satellite-based remote sensing instruments now in orbit has helped to replace some of the observations that were lost after the Cold War, and has provided coverage that was impossible without them.
 Routine satellite observations of the Arctic began in the early 1970s, expanding and improving ever since.
-A result of these observations is a thorough record of sea-ice extent in the Arctic since 1979; the decreasing extent seen in this record (NASA, NSIDC), and its possible link to anthropogenic global warming, has helped increase interest in the Arctic in recent years.
+A result of these observations is a thorough record of sea-ice extent in the Arctic since 1979; and its possible link to anthropogenic global warming, has helped increase interest in the Arctic in recent years.
 Today's satellite instruments provide routine views of not only cloud, snow, and sea-ice conditions in the Arctic, but also of other, perhaps less-expected, variables, including surface and atmospheric temperatures, atmospheric moisture content, winds, and ozone concentration.

-Civilian scientific research on the ground has certainly continued in the Arctic, and it is getting a boost from 2007 to 2009 as nations around the world increase spending on polar research as part of the third International Polar Year.
-During these two years thousands of scientists from over 60 nations will co-operate to carry out over 200 projects to learn about physical, biological, and social aspects of the Arctic and Antarctic (IPY).
+Civilian scientific research on the ground has certainly continued in the Arctic, and it got a boost from 2007 to 2009 as nations around the world increased spending on polar research as part of the third International Polar Year (not to be confused with the International Geophysical Year (1957–58) also referred to as the third International Polar Year).
+During these two years thousands of scientists from over 60 nations co-operated to carry out over 200 projects to learn about physical, biological, and social aspects of the Arctic and Antarctic.

 Modern researchers in the Arctic also benefit from computer models.
 These pieces of software are sometimes relatively simple, but often become highly complex as scientists try to include more and more elements of the environment to make the results more realistic.
 The models, though imperfect, often provide valuable insight into climate-related questions that cannot be tested in the real world.
 They are also used to try to predict future climate and the effect that changes to the atmosphere caused by humans may have on the Arctic and beyond.
-Another interesting use of models has been to use them, along with historical data, to produce a best estimate of the weather conditions over the entire globe during the last 50 years, filling in regions where no observations were made (ECMWF).
+Another interesting use of models has been to use them, along with historical data, to produce a best estimate of the weather conditions over the entire globe during the last 50 years, filling in regions where no observations were made.
 These reanalysis datasets help compensate for the lack of observations over the Arctic.